In this post, I shared with you my reflection on the first two years of starting and growing an online business from scratch.

 Side note: I had to renew my domain the other day.
 I went with five years baby.
 I’m committed to Horkey HandBook not only still being around five years from now, but thriving like a mo fo.

-This is exactly why I host pitching challenges a few times per year.
-I want people to bust out of their comfort zones, pitch like crazy and see results.
-In the process fear is often busted, wider nets are thrown and people end the month with much more confidence than before (providing they fully participate in the contest.)
+This is exactly why I host pitching challenges.
+I want people to bust out of their comfort zones, pitch like crazy and see results!
+In the process fear is often busted, wider nets are thrown and people end the month with much more confidence than before (providing they fully participate in the challenge).